joelmeyerson/cryobase-app/README.md

 CryoBase is made with React, AntD, and Electron frameworks.

 ## Questions and Feedback
-Questions or problems can be posted on the Discussions page.
+Questions can be posted on the Discussions page.
 Feedback and feature requests can also be posted there and are greatly appreciated as a way to improve the application.

 ## How to use CryoBase
 NOTE: Before using AWS S3 or CryoBase please familiarize yourself with the data storage and retrieval costs of AWS S3 `STANDARD` and `DEEP_ARCHIVE`.